School Boards Matter

 Get ready to run for a 2026 school board seat

-Now that the 2025 elections are over, it’s a great time to consider a run for a 2026 seat.
 The more time you give yourself before you have to file to run, the more you can set yourself for success – and we can guide you along the way.

-First, you have to reside in the area where the nominating district seat is located.
-There are two types of seats:
+First, you have to determine if you reside in the area where the nominating district seat is located.

 At Large seats: Anyone residing in the school district can run.